nutanix-japan/KarbonServiceMesh_Bootcamp/connect/connect.rst

         ssh -l nutanix <LinuxMint VM IP address>

 #.
-Paste the command in clipboard to the shell in your LinuxMint VM
+Paste the command in clipboard to the shell in your LinuxMint VM to install kubectl

    .. code-block:: bash